Lagardere sells EADS stake for $3 billion

 The owner of book publisher Hachette and magazines like Elle and Paris Match has said it plans to use the proceeds mostly to pay down debt and return cash to shareholders, likely via a special dividend.

-Lagardere's exit from EADS will be followed by the withdrawal of German carmaker Daimler, paving the way for the aerospace group to have a larger free-market float with combined government stakes capped at 28 percent.
+Lagardere's exit from EADS will be followed by the withdrawal of German carmaker Daimler (DAIGn.DE), paving the way for the aerospace group to have a larger free-market float with combined government stakes capped at 28 percent.

-Lagardere, which had initially said it would sell the EADS stake by July 31, announced late on Monday that it had mandated Bank of America-Merrill Lynch and Societe Generale to manage the sale.
+Lagardere, which had initially said it would sell the EADS stake by July 31, announced late on Monday that it had mandated Merrill Lynch and Societe Generale to manage the sale.